Rdawson96/WhitbyBC/README.md

 ### Code

 - I used [CSS tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) article to further understand flexbox and its attributes to implement into my code
-- I consulted [W3Schools](https://www.w3schools.com/) to gain inspiration and further guidence on CSS in my code
+- I consulted [W3Schools](https://www.w3schools.com/) to gain inspiration and further guidance  on CSS in my code
 - I used the idea of [Font Awesome](https://fontawesome.com/) icons in my headings from the Love Running example project from [Code Institute](https://codeinstitute.net/)
-- I used Josswe26 readme as a reference for structure in my readme file as reccomended by my Tutor [here](https://github.com/josswe26/pura-vida-spa/tree/main)
+- I used Josswe26 readme as a reference for structure in my readme file as recommended  by my Tutor [here](https://github.com/josswe26/pura-vida-spa/tree/main)